sapegin/sapegin.me/src/content/blog/naming.md

 expect(c1.textContent).toEqual('Chuck (@)')
 -->

-This only matters when either the type or the component is exported and reused in other places.
-Local names are more forgiving since they are only used in the same file and the definition is right here.
+This matters most when either the type or the component is exported and reused in other places.
+Local names are more forgiving since they are only used in the same file, and the definition is right there.

 ---

+Names don’t affect the way our code works, but they do affect the way we read it.
+Misleading or imprecise names can cause misunderstandings and make the code harder to understand and change.
+They can even cause bugs when we act based on incorrect assumptions caused by bad names.

+Additionally, it’s hard to understand what a certain value is when it doesn’t have a name.
+For example, it could be a mysterious number, an obscure function parameter, or a complex condition.
+In all these cases, by naming things, we could tremendously improve code readability.

 Start thinking about:

 - Replacing negative booleans with positive ones.
 - Reducing the scope or the lifespan of variables.
-- Choosing more specific names for symbols with larger scope or longer lifespan.
+- Choosing more specific names for symbols with a larger scope or longer lifespan.
-- Choosing shorter names for symbols with small scope and short lifespan.
+- Choosing shorter names for symbols with a small scope and short lifespan.
-- Replacing magic numbers with meaningfully-named constants.
+- Replacing magic numbers with meaningfully named constants.
 - Merging several constants representing a range or a scale into an object or enum.
-- Using destructuring to think less about inventing new names.
+- Using destructuring or inlining to think less about inventing new names.
 - Choosing domain-specific names for local variables instead of more literal names.

 ---